 - Prepping Sweet Peppers: Step-by-Step Guide

-- How to Cut for Dicing (Pictures)
+- How to Remove Seeds and Pith (Pictures)

 - How to Small Dice (Video)